GUIDELINES FOR SPEAKERS

 Getting to know the Virtual Environment

 The conference will take place on a virtual event platform called Aventri, which is an established, secure platform used to supporting large online events.
-All sessions will take place using a webinar presentation set-up, which is very similar to that of Zoom webinar; convenors and speakers will be able to see each and speak onscreen, and session attendees will be able to use the live Q&A and chatbox functions during the papers.
+All sessions will take place using a webinar presentation set-up, which is very similar to that of Zoom webinar; convenors and the speakers presenting at the time will be able to see each other and speak onscreen, and other session speakers and general attendees will be able to use the live Q&A and chatbox functions during the papers.
 Like with an in-person event, paper presentations will be delivered in pairs, i.e papers 1&2 will be presented then a break, papers 3&4, then a break etc. This is to reduce demand on bandwidth (lessen the chance of connectivity fails) and to reduce screen fatigue.
 Convenors and speakers will have a chance to login to the virtual event lobby one week before the conference and familiarise themselves with the programme and options available.
 Convenors and speakers will also log-in half an hour before their session and before each ‘pair’ of papers.
 Convenors may want to hold a ‘round-up’ with all speakers and themselves onscreen at the end of the session.
 Each session will have a dedicated conference assistant who will be there, online, in the session with them throughout, and who will be trained to support the session.
 We’ll also have specialist Aventri tech support person on hand throughout the event.

 Click here to view a short demonstration of how a speaker accesses and presents on the Aventri platform.